 The speed of the play and the blinds will determine where your stack is in relation to the blinds.
 In a single table tournament with 13,500 chips in play (1500 X 9 seats), the average stack here is 4,500.

-Usually the blinds will be around 150/300 in a regular speed tournament or 300/600 in a turbo tournament, with the average stack at less than fifteen big blinds (eight in a turbo), there may be a little play left but not much and the remainder of the SNG will pretty much be all in festivals.
+Usually the blinds will be around 150/300 in a regular speed tournament or 300/600 in a turbo tournament, with the average stack at less than fifteen big blinds (eight in a turbo), there may be a little play left but not much and at this stage, most hands will be decided by preflop all-in situations due to the short stacks and escalating blinds.

 When the blinds reach a level where the average stack is less than 10 big blinds then with stacks this short, almost every hand you enter should be all in preflop.